Leslie and Ron: Plot

 Leslie draws up a timeline of important moments from their relationship, and goes over each item with Ron.
 The timeline starts with Leslie leaving the Parks department for her National Park Service job.
 The next item on the timeline is Leslie hiring April, three months later.
 This is followed by Ron visiting Leslie, another three months later, at her office.
 Just one week later, Leslie had found out that Ron had quit his job at the Parks department and started up his own company.
-Two months later, Ron's company had announced its plans to build a tall apartment complex next to Leslie's first park, and tear down Ann (Rashida Jones)'s old house in the process.
+Two months later, Ron's company had announced its plans to build a tall apartment complex next to Leslie's first park, and tear down Ann's old house in the process.
 Wrapping up her summary of their relationship, Leslie announces that this was the start of their rivalry.
 Ron replies with a cryptic "that's not the whole story," leaving Leslie bewildered and desperate to find out the truth.
-However, Leslie's three minutes of allotted talking time ends here, and Ron locks himself in his office.
+However, Leslie's three minutes of allotted talking time ends here, and Ron locks himself in his office (having whittled himself a spare key while Leslie was talking).